ErgodicMage/DapperRepositoryOld/README.md

-# DapperDAL
+# DapperRepository

-DapperDAL is an lightweight layer on top of Dapper (https://github.com/DapperLib/Dapper) that provides futher functionality to simplify the development of fast and roubust data access layers.
+DapperRepository is an lightweight layer on top of Dapper (https://github.com/DapperLib/Dapper) that provides futher functionality to simplify the development of fast and roubust data access layers.

 ### Usage
 #### Simple Person CRUD example: